 From a regression perspective, the TC parameter can be viewed as an intercept.
 It can be beneficial when assuming a fixed time shift is involved (i.e., reaction time or premature triggering of the timing equipment).
 Comparing the split times of Mike and John in Figure 1, it can be noticed that the lines are parallel.
 In this scenario, the Estimated TC model can remove bias between Mike and John.
 The Estimated TC model can also help remove bias in estimated parameters in Phil’s case.
 However, when looking closely at Figure 1, it can be noticed that Phil’s and Mike’s lines are not parallel.
 This is because there is already some velocity when the initial timing gate is triggered; thus, the time shift is not constant.

-These models (i.e., Fixed TC of +0.3, +0.5 s, and Estimate TC model) are applied to Mike, Phil, and John’s split times.
-The estimated model parameters can be found in Table 3) and previously estimated parameter values using the No correction model.
+These models (i.e., Fixed TC of +0.3, +0.5 s, and Estimated TC model) are applied to Mike, Phil, and John’s split times.
+The estimated model parameters can be found in Table 3, and previously estimated parameter values using the No correction model.
 As can be noted from Table 3, adding +0.3 s worked well for Phil in terms of approaching true parameter values, while adding +0.5 s was detrimental in un-biasing estimated parameters.
 The Estimated TC model worked well for all three athletes in terms of un-biasing the parameter estimates.
 The estimated TC parameter for John was also very close to the true reaction time of 0.2 s.

 Estimated flying distance model

-Although the Estimated TC model performed well in Phil’s case (twin brother doing flying start), instead of assuming time shift (which helps in un-biasing the estimates compared to the No correction model), the model definition that assumes flying start distance (FD) involved in the data-generating-process (DGP) can be utilized.
+Although the Estimated TC model performed well in Phil’s case (triplet brother doing flying start), instead of assuming time shift (which helps in un-biasing the estimates compared to the No correction model), the model definition that assumes flying start distance (FD) involved in the data-generating-process (DGP) can be utilized.
 This Estimated FD model utilizes Equation 8 as the model definition.

 td=TAU×W-e-d+FDMSS×TAU-1+d+FDMSS+TAU -TAU×W-eFDMSS×TAU-1+FDMSS+TAU  8

 Table 3 contains all model estimates for three brothers, including the Estimated FD model.
 It can be noticed that the Estimated FD model unbiased estimates for Phil but failed to be estimated for John (brother that starts at gunfire and has reaction time involved in his split times).
 This is because the Estimated FD model is ill-defined under that scenario and cannot have a negative flying distance.

 Overall, each model definition has assumed the mechanism of the data generation.
 No correction model assumes perfect synchronization of the sprint initiation with the start of the timing.
 The Estimated TC model introduces a simple intercept that can help estimate parameters when an assumed time shift is involved (e.g., when reaction time is involved or premature triggering of the initial timing gate).
 Estimated TC can also be used when flying start is utilized, but it assumes the constant time shift, which is not the case in that scenario due to already gained velocity at the start.
-The Estimated FD model assumes there is a flying sprint involved in the DGP and, as shown in Table 3, can be ill-defined when there is no flying distance involved, but there is a time shift.
+The Estimated FD model assumes there is a flying sprint involved in the DGP and, as shown in Table 3, can be ill-defined when there is no flying distance involved but there is a time shift.
 All three models assume athlete accelerates according to the mono-exponential Equation 1.

-This work aims to explore the behavior of these three models under simulated and known conditions.
-This is needed to provide a theoretical understanding of the limits and expected errors of the short sprints modeling, which can later inform more practical studies involving athletes.

 [Insert Table 3 here]

-Methods

 Simulation design